lifning/propolis/seg-fault.md

     _ZN99_$LT$propolis_server..vnc..rfb..FramebufferUpdate$u20$as$u20$propolis_server..vnc..rfb..Message$GT$8write_to17h31cde3ba3d358797E+0xb:   48 89 bd 90 fc cf  movq   %rdi,0xffffffffffcffc90(%rbp)
 ```

-The first thing to remember is that mdb uses AT&T syntax, not Intel.
+The first thing to remember is that mdb uses AT&T syntax (thus the order of arguments for the `mov` is `src, dest`).
 So this
-instruction is saying: note about AT&T syntax vs intel): get the address out of
+instruction is saying: get the address out of
 the base pointer (`%rbp`), add `0xffffffffffcffc90` to it, get the value at the
 resulting address and store it in the `%rdi` register.